richipal09/devrel-labs/oci-csv-json-translation/README.md

    ![policy creation](./img/language_policy.png)

    Note that, depending on your Identity Domain, you will need to preprend the name of your Identity Domain to the group name, as demonstrated in the third policy in the image above.

-7. Take note of your OCI Object Storage namespace (visible in the OCI Console under Object Storage), you will need to put it in your `config.yaml` file.

 ## 1. Getting Started